Qepanna/goFlux/README.md

-This new R package, `GoFluxYourself` is meant to be “student proof”, meaning that no extensive knowledge or experience is needed to import raw data into R, chose the best model to calculate fluxes (LM, HM or no flux), quality check the results objectively and obtain high quality flux estimates.
-The package contains a wide range of functions that allows the user to import raw data from a variety of instruments (LI-COR, LGR, GAIA2TECH, Gasmet and Picarro); calculate fluxes from a variety of GHG (CO<sub>2</sub>, CH<sub>4</sub>, N<sub>2</sub>O, NH<sub>3</sub>, CO and H<sub>2</sub>O) with both linear (LM) and non-linear (HM) flux calculation methods; align instruments clocks after data import; interactively identify measurements (start and end time) if there are no automatic chamber recordings (e.g. LI-COR smart chamber);
+This new R package, `GoFluxYourself` is meant to be “student proof”, meaning that no extensive knowledge or experience is needed to import raw data into R, chose the best model to calculate fluxes (LM or HM), quality check the results objectively and obtain high quality flux estimates.
+The package contains a wide range of functions that allows the user to import raw data from a variety of instruments (LI-COR, LGR, GAIA2TECH, Gasmet and Picarro); calculate fluxes from a variety of GHG (CO<sub>2</sub>, CH<sub>4</sub>, N<sub>2</sub>O, NH<sub>3</sub>, CO and H<sub>2</sub>O) with both linear (LM) and non-linear (HM) flux calculation methods; align instruments clocks after data import;
-plot measurements for easy visual inspection; and quality check the measurements based on objective criteria and non-arbitrary thresholds.
+interactively identify measurements (start and end time) if there are no automatic chamber recordings (e.g. LI-COR smart chamber); plot measurements for easy visual inspection; and quality check the measurements based on objective criteria and non-arbitrary thresholds.

 > *Three R packages for the Elven-kings under the CRAN,